Stateful active facilitator: Coordination and Environmental Heterogeneity in Cooperative Multi-Agent Reinforcement Learning: Ethic statement and reproducibility

-The authors aim to maximize the reproducibility of the study.
+To the best of the authors' knowledge, this study does not involve any ethical issues.The authors aim to maximize the reproducibility of the study.
 The codes of this project including the new environment constructed will be released in the camera-ready version.
 In the methods section, notions align with existing literature.
 A detailed description of each step in the \textsc{saf} algorithm is given in the method section and a full algorithm is provided in the appendix.